Hurricane Zeta forecast to make landfall as a Category 2 storm

-ST. PETERSBURG, Fla — Zeta is once again a hurricane and is racing across the central Gulf of Mexico.
+ST. PETERSBURG, Fla — Hurricane Zeta is nearing landfall along the Louisiana coastline at just a tick under major hurricane strength.

-The National Hurricane Center is forecasting Zeta to make landfall along the northern Gulf Coast as a Category 2 storm, Wednesday.
+As of the National Hurricane Center's latest advisory, Zeta is a 110-mph Category 2 storm moving at a speedy 22 mph toward the north-northeast.
+It is located about 60 miles southwest of Grand Isle, Lousiana.

-The storm is packing 100-mph winds and moving north-northeast at 20 mph, as of the National Hurricane Center's latest advisory.
-It was about 145 miles southwest of the mouth of the Mississippi River.
+If the storm surpasses 111 mph, it would be a Category 3 storm -- a major hurricane.

-Tropical storm watches were issued for Atlanta and north Georgia because the storm is forecast to move very quickly inland and bring tropical-storm-force winds with it.
+Tropical-storm-force winds are now spreading onshore along the southeastern coast of Louisiana with a wind gust of 48 mph recorded at Houma, Louisiana according to the NHC.

-At this point, minimal local impacts to the Tampa Bay area are expected.
+Minimal local impacts to the Tampa Bay area are expected from the storm, aside from the threat of rip currents along the Gulf coastline.

-While all tropical storm warnings have been discontinued for the Yucatán Peninsula after making landfall there late Monday night, there are several warnings in effect for the United States.
+While all tropical storm warnings have been discontinued for the Yucatán Peninsula after making its first landfall there late Monday night, there are several warnings in effect for the United States.

 - Hurricane Warning: